m4ttsch/omscs-notes-notes/information-security/midterm-1-study-guide.md

-A subject is said to have a security clearance of a given level and an object is said to have a security classification of a given level.
+Question: A subject is said to have a security clearance of a given level and an object is said to have a security classification of a given level.

 <details>